medialab/xan/docs/cmd/parallel.md

     - `map`: writes the result of given preprocessing in a new file besides the original one.
-This subcommand takes a filename template where `{}` will be replaced by the name of each target file without any extension (`.csv` or `.csv.gz` would be stripped for instance), or by a chunk id, when using -F/--single-file.
+This subcommand takes a filename template where `{}` will be replaced by the name of each target file without any extension (`.csv` or `.csv.gz` would be stripped for instance).
+This command is unable to leverage CSV file chunking.

 For instance, the following command: